 Emerson Electric Co.
 CEO David Farr, who serves as a board chair of the National Association of Manufacturers, wrote in a blog post that federal regulations are “the biggest obstacle” for manufacturers and can cost up to nearly $35,000 per employee per year.
 Like many manufacturing executives, Farr has generally expressed optimism about the future of the industry.

 “It is encouraging to have an administration that will take the time to sit down with manufacturers and hear what we have to say,” Farr says. “… Manufacturers have the solutions.
 We just need our leaders to get the work done.” said Farr.

-LEAVE IT TO TECHNOLOGY TO MEET MODERN CHALLENGES: PART I
+TECHNOLOGY LEADS TO MEET MODERN CHALLENGES: PART II